-of continuing inquiries made at the official level at the United Nations and in a number of foreign capitals, I remain convinced that an attempt to inscribe the Nigerian conflict on the agenda of the General Assembly would not only be bitterly resented by the Nigerian government and the member states of the Organization of African Unity, but would also be totally unsuccessful because of the procedural requirement of support of 63 other members.
-In view of the O.A.U. resolution, there is not a chance that even a small fraction of that number would agree.
-And hon members should not forget that of the 126 United Nations' members, 42 are from the continent of Africa.
+with the Secretary-General about this and other matters.
+As a result of all this, of my own talks with the Secretary-General, of continuing inquiries made at the official level at the United Nations and in a number of foreign capitals, I remain convinced that an attempt to inscribe the Nigerian conflict on the agenda of the General Assembly would not only be bitterly resented by the Nigerian Government and the member states of the Organization of African Unity but would also be totally unsuccessful because of the procedural requirement of support of 63 other members.
+In view of the OAU resolution, there is not a chance that even a small fraction of that number would agree.
+And Hon.
+Members should not forget that of the 126 United Nations' members, 42 are from the continent of Africa.

 There is an alternative to the General Assembly, we are told.
 A committee.
 Should we attempt to employ a General Assembly committee for such a discussion, conceding for the moment that we could do so, which is not entirely clear, our efforts would prove not only divisive but totally counter-productive.
 The soundings to which I have referred and others revealed the following probable consequences of any such attempts: First, hostility and opposition from almost all African states.
-Canada's long term relations with these countries, which we now find amiable and productive, would be prejudiced for some years to come, both on a bilateral and a multilateral basis.
-Any doubt in this respect should have been resolved by the O.A.U. vote of 33-4 against intervention.
+Canada's long-term relations with these countries, which we now find amiable and productive, would be prejudiced for some years to come, both on a bilateral and a multilateral basis.
+Any doubts in this respect should have been resolved by the OAU vote of 33-4 against intervention.
 Second, Nigeria would demand that we cease participating in relief assistance to any part of that country.
 Third, we should be asked to withdraw from the international observer team in Nigeria.

-I need only add that in the view of the government, such a policy by Canada would be completely irresponsible and indefensible.
+I need only add that, in the view of the Government, such a policy by Canada would be completely irresponsible and indefensible.